bata24/gef/docs/FAQ.md

     - This is a full installation, so you can use all the features that GEF provides.
     - This uses `python3-pip` to install Python packages globally.
     - This installer is not currently recommended, but it still works.
-    - This method was used before the `venv + uv`-based installation became available.
+    - This method was used before the `uv`-based installation became available.

-For an explanation of each installer, see [About GEF's file or directory](#about-gefs-file-or-directory).
+For an explanation of each installer, see [About GEF's Files or Directories](#about-gefs-files-or-directories).

 ## How to change the location of GEF?
 Move `/root/.gef`, then edit `/root/.gdbinit` and `/root/.gef/gef.venv.conf`.